geoand/centos-ansible-ocp/README.md

 - yum packages, ...

-Remark : Centos 7 ISO packages by default the version `0.7.9` of the `cloud-init` tool
+Remark : Centos 7 ISO packages by default use version `0.7.9` of the `cloud-init` tool

-To prepare your CentOS image like also the `iso` file that virtualbox will use to bootstrap your vm, you will have to execute the following script.
-It will perform these tasks :
+To prepare your CentOS image as well as the `iso` file that Virtualbox will use to bootstrap your vm, you will have to execute the following script.
+It will perform the following tasks :

 - Add your SSH public key within the `user-data` file using as input the `user-data.tpl` file
 - Package the files `user-data` and `meta-data` within an ISO file created using `genisoimage` application